egarake/Longan-Nano-Pong/README.md

 # Longan-Nano-Pong

-LonganNano Pong Game
+Longan Nano Pong Game

-Hardware
+[Hardware]
-VR left  GND A0 3.3V
+VR Left  GND A0 3.3V
-VR right GND A0 3.3V
+VR Right GND A0 3.3V
+SW BOOT0 A8 3.3V

+[How to play]
+Mode Select Right VR
+Game Start  BOOT0 SW
+Move the paddle to hit the ball.